 Amee Ellis grew up in the Midwest and currently lives and works in Des Moines, Iowa.
 She studied fine art photography at Columbia College Chicago, where she learned large format landscape work while also playing with the spontaneity and grit of street photography.
 Drawn to the versatility and portability of black-and-white roll film, Amee takes a hand-held approach to landscape photography.
 Her eclectic experience in film photography includes work in a custom photo lab printing large color evidence photographs for legal and courtroom use and, notably, as a darkroom assistant to underwater photographer Karen Glaser.

-Amee’s photographs are created using black-and-white film.
-Using a variety of old manual cameras enables her to slow down and take time to construct her impression of a scene.
+All of Amee’s photographs are created with film, using a variety of old manual cameras.
+Her choice of media enables her to slow down and take time to construct an impression of a scene.
 Discovering the peculiarities of a place inspires her to play with focus and composition, allowing texture, depth, and shape to emerge.
-Seeing in black-and-white strips away some of her subject’s familiarity and context of place and time, allowing the viewer to form their own connection to her monochrome meditations.

-Amee’s work has been a part of several exhibitions, including her solo exhibition, “In Our Nature” at the Greater Des Moines Botanical Garden, “Resonant Fields”, a Des Moines Arts Festival-curated group show, and was selected for the initial solo exhibition at the re-opening of The Tea Room in Des Moines.
-She has participated in numerous juried art festivals, including the Des Moines Arts Festival and Art in the Pearl in Portland, Oregon, and was awarded Best of Black-and-White Photography at the Chicago Botanic Garden Art Festival.
-She recently attended a workshop on carbon printing at the George Eastman Museum in Rochester, NY.
+Amee’s work has been a part of diverse exhibitions, including her 2019 solo exhibition, “In Our Nature” at the Greater Des Moines Botanical Garden.
+She has participated in numerous juried art festivals, including the Des Moines Arts Festival and Art in the Pearl in Portland, Oregon.
+Amee was a Top 200 finalist in the 2019 Photolucida Critical Mass Jury Review and is currently working on a creative collaboration with the Des Moines Metro Opera.